Museum Studies Standard Course List

 CMST 6502 – Directed Research (Fall, Spring, Summer)

-Individual research on special topics in the museum field working with a MSTD professor or outside museum experts.
-Topics must be approved in advance by MSTD.
+Individual research on special topics in the museum field working with a CMST professor or outside museum experts.
+Proposals must be approved in advance by CMST.

-CMST 6601 – Special Topics: Museums and Social Justice (Spring, alternating years)
+CMST 6601 – Special Topics: Museums and Social Justice (Varies)

 In 2020, museum activists and organized publics are challenging museums to confront their colonial and racist pasts, to acknowledge the continuing effects of those origins in their exhibitions and programming, and to engage programmatically in urgent matters of racial, economic, social, and climate justice.
 These calls have been made before, but now, emboldened by the resurgence of and broad support for the Black Lives Matter movement, they are stronger, perhaps more integrated (or at least visible), and are meeting with more success.
 In addition, critics and museum employees are pushing for a reckoning with institutional labor practices and biases regarding hiring, compensation, and protections at the institutional level and in the field as a whole.